Reading Time: 3 minutes

 1. Heap Praise on Employees…

 It may sound like being generous with praise is treating employees with kid gloves, but in fact, it will motivate them to work harder.
-The key is to do so after they have performed well and especially if they have exceeded expectations and goals.
+The key is to do so after they have performed well, and especially if they have exceeded expectations and goals.

 1. And Encourage Peer Recognition

 Peer-to-peer recognition is nearly 36% more likely to have a positive impact on financial results than manager-only recognition.1 The strong validation element of peer-to-peer recognition gives it even more power over morale and engagement than leader-to-employee recognition.
-Fostering of appreciation among peers leads to higher engagement and productivity levels, better customer service and improved employee retention.
+Fostering of appreciation among peers leads to higher engagement and productivity levels, better customer service, and improved employee retention.

-1. Leverage Peer Pressure for its Benefits
+1. Leverage Peer Pressure for Its Benefits

 While peer pressure is often thought of as having a negative connotation, if leveraged correctly, it can actually prove quite beneficial for employee recognition.
 When an employee is feeling lost about how to complete a project to achieve the end goal, and their peers step in to provide encouragement and share ideas with them, that employee feels supported and like their peers believe in their ability to do their job well.